symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``true``

 If you set this option to ``false``, no HTTP requests will be made and the given password will be considered valid.
-This is useful when you don't want or can't make HTTP requests, such as in ``dev`` and ``test`` environments or in continuous integration servers.
+This is useful when you don't want or cannot make HTTP requests, such as in ``dev`` and ``test`` environments or in continuous integration servers.